T1M00R/YTMusicMixer/README.md

 ## Features

 - Download songs from YouTube URLs
+- Support for local MP3 and WAV files
 - Merge multiple songs with smooth 5-second crossfade transitions
 - Create audio visualization bars that react to the music
 - Use any video as a looping background